JamieDWilson/LaTeX_PhD/README.md

 # README #

-This README contains information for downloading the Cardiff Earth and Ocean Sciences LaTeX PhD Thesis template.
+This README contains information for a Cardiff Earth and Ocean Sciences LaTeX PhD Thesis template.

 ## How do I get just the template files? ##